lucasquemelli/House_Rocket_Machine_Learning/README.md

 **Step 04 - Feature Engineering:** Developing new variables based on the original features in order to better describe the phenomenon to be modeled.

-**Step 05 - Machine Learning Model:** Training and selecting the Machine Learning model to choose the best parameter values.
+**Step 05 - Machine Learning Model:** Training and selecting the Machine Learning model to determine the best parameter values.

 **Step 06 - Insights:** the highlight of the main insights.